lennseg/DynamicData/midterm/readme.md

 #Midterm: Word Frequency in Historical Speeches

-The goal for this assignment was to visualize the frequency of words in speeches.
+The goal for this assignment was to view the frequency of words in speeches.
 I didn't want to get too political and have just Presidential speeches.
 I thought about focusing on speeches that were memorable to our society.

 Speeches I focused on:
 * Martin Luther King's "I Have a Dream" speech